 BaptistCare HopeStreet

 BaptistCare HopeStreet at Windale is a trusted place offering hope to people living with disadvantage and distress in our local community.
 Homelessness, addiction, domestic violence and mental illness are some of the issues faced by the people that visit the centre in Windale.
 HopeStreet work to provide hope for people experiencing great trials, through care and services that address these issues, while also looking to strengthen and support the local community.
+NVL liaises primarily with BaptistCare Hunter Operations Support Lead, Anne Parker and our activities include Breakfast Church, as well as the men’s and women’s Friday groups.

 Update from Anne

-2025 Support
+2026 Support

-Your support of $5000 will provide
+Your support of $5,000 in 2026 will provide:

 Prayer and Praise